 We can work with you to develop a suitable framework to comply with the GDPR's provisions including:

-Under the GDPR, organisations have a general obligation to implement technical and organisational measures to show that they have integrated data protection into processing activities.
+Under the GDPR, organizations have a general obligation to implement technical and organizational measures to show that they have integrated data protection into processing activities.
 In GDPR terminology this is known as data protection by design and by default.
-Sungard AS can review and improve your organisation’s processes.
+Sungard AS can review and improve your organization's processes.

 Our GDPR-compliant DPIA tool, which can be run in French and English, is an efficient way for companies to identify how best to comply with data protection obligations and meet individuals' expectations of privacy.
 It allows different business teams to identify and fix problems at an early stage, reducing the associated costs and damage to reputation which might otherwise occur.

-Sungard AS has an unsurpassed global reputation for helping organisations to improve their crisis management capabilities with services including simulations and exercises.
+Sungard AS has an unsurpassed global reputation for helping organizations to improve their crisis management capabilities with services including simulations and exercises.
 We can advise you on developing your response to a breach.

 Companies that have processing activities in several countries will typically fall under the jurisdiction of multiple supervisory authorities.
 We can help controllers understand how the GDPR applies to their processing activities in the different national contexts across the EU.